 7. Tajue, prayer flag tree

 Tajue, meaning prayer flag tree, is an indispensable new year gift for local Tibetans.
 The colorful rectangular banners or the strips of cloth printed with religious patterns will be sewed on the branches of willow trees.
 And the order of the colors can not be changed arbitrarily but follow down from blue, white, red, green to yellow, which respectively symbolizes the sky, clouds, flames, waters, and soils.
 In accordance with Tibetan traditions, most people would choose to change the new Tajue on the third day of the Tibetan new year for good health and long life.

 8. Kabsay, tasty Tibetan snack

-Of course, Tibet has more to offer in this hilarious festival.
+Of course, Tibet has more to offer at this hilarious festival.
 The best way to truly see what I’ve talked above is by visiting Tibet by yourself!
-Tibet Losar Festival 2017 will fall on February 27 and last for two weeks.
+Tibet Losar Festival 2021 will fall on February 12 and last for two weeks.
 Although time is limited, Tibet Vista is always ready here to work out an unique Tibet festival trip for you!